-Mold and mycotoxin illness is a sleeping dragon of neurological and immune deficiency syndromes.
-It lies in wait, depleting the patient’s immune system, disrupting the nervous system, until one day, there’s a diagnosis - but it won’t be mold.
-Instead, it might be called allergies, chronic sinusitis, asthma, chronic respiratory disease, neuropathy, sarcoidosis, T-cell abnormalities, anxiety, chronic fatigue syndrome, dysautonomia, or even cancer.
+Mold & mycotoxin exposure is the core cause behind many mystery illnesses.
+Mold affects almost every system in the body.
+It lurks in buildings, irritating respiratory passages, depleting the immune system, and disrupting the digestive & nervous systems, until one day, there’s a diagnosis - but it won’t be mold.
+Instead, it might be called allergies, chronic sinusitis, asthma, neuropathy, tinnitus, anxiety, chronic fatigue syndrome, dysautonomia, or even cancer.

 "Are You Missing Mold Illness in Your Patients brings a wealth of informative, practical insights into a complex health issue affecting many people’s health and wellbeing.
 This thorough guide to the investigation of patient and environment includes lab diagnosis workup, home mold detection methods, environmental specialists as a resource; is an excellent guide for any clinician.
 A true “where to start and what to do”.
 Dr. Jill Crista Evenson, ND has done an outstanding job of researching and compiling this excellent educational presentation."

 Mary Bove ND, Medical Director Gaia Herbs

 "...great webinar on mold!
 I think I went from zero to moderately competent in that 3 hours, which is an accomplishment given the complexity of mold illness."